 In "What If both Professor X and Magneto was both killed by Legion?", Captain America is the leader of the Defenders, which is composed of Weapon X, Captain Britain, Brother Voodoo, the Thing, Colossus, Sauron, Molecule Man and Nate Summers.
 The Defenders have learned the truth of their reality and have sworn not to change the past but defeat Apocalypse in the present.
 In this reality, Steve appears unmasked, wearing an eyepatch, and is in possession of Thor's hammer, Mjolnir along with his shield.

-In this reality Captain America leads the Avengers against Charnel and his "children".
-Very few people are still alive in this reality.
+In this reality, Captain America leads the Avengers against Charnel and his "children".
+After Charnel conquered and destroyed the Earth, very few people are still alive in this reality.
 In an effort to prevent it from coming to be in another world, Captain America and the Avengers travel to Earth-616, where they fight Death's Head II, believing him to be Charnel.
 When the real Charnel surfaces, the Avengers and DH II team up, and manage to defeat Charnel.
 Captain America is killed along with most of this reality's Avengers in the process.
 One of the final heroes fighting against Charnel.
 He led the last of his Avengers back to the past (specifically, Earth-616), to stop Charnel from gaining too much power.
 He was killed during the conflict.

 Not much is known about the past history of Captain America on Earth-1081 presumably most of his history and origins are on par with most realities.
 It has been identified by Morph that during World War II, this version of Captain America served in his realities Invaders, where he would clash with the vampire lord Baron Blood.
 Eventually, in the modern era, Captain America would slay Baron blood.
 Also in the modern era, Captain America would be a member of the Avengers.